Winterwell Associates Ltd: Standard Terms and Conditions

 2. If a provision of this agreement is declared too broad to permit enforcement to its full extent, the parties agree that such provision shall be enforced to the maximum extent permitted by law, and that such provision shall be deemed to be varied accordingly.

-1. The Client, in signing the contract, accepts that all of these terms have been read, understood and agreed.
+1. The Client, in agreeing the contract, accepts that all of these terms have been read, understood and agreed.

 2. The Client agrees that all of the above terms form part of the contract between Winterwell and the Client, except where explicitly excluded or modified by the contract.